mozilla/fxpay/example/README.rst

 As a hosted app
 ---------------

-**IMPORTANT**: using fxpay with hosted apps is currently experimental and may not be fully implemented.

-To run the hosted example app, you'll need to first compress a minified fxpay library, install some node modules, and start a web server.
+To run the example as a `hosted app`_, you'll need to first compress a minified fxpay library, install some node modules, and start a web server.
 Run these commands from the root of the repository::

     grunt compress